Support for BAME Students

 What Support is Available from the University?

-There are number of support avenues available for BAME students.
+There are a number of support avenues available for BAME students.
 This includes Wellbeing support, dedicated Careers Support, and advice regarding finance, housing, and visas & immigration.

 Student Services offers a variety of different wellbeing support options for BAME students including: